 (4) This incident occurred before Badr, these reports prove and show that Muslims did not just begin raiding caravans when they settled in Medina.
 Rather, it was only when the Quraysh became more hostile and started attacking the Muslims, that the Muslims responded by attacking their merchandise so as to weaken Quraysh

 financially and also to retrieve stolen property that was taken by the Quraysh when the Muslims fled to Mecca (Read further on Quraysh stealing from Muslims, here: ‘Property Of Muslims Stolen – Robbed By Quraysh In Makkah’).
 This was the only way for Quraysh to understand and to be stop them from persecuting Muslims further, hitting their pockets.

 This was until the leaders of the Quraish started to declare war against the Muslims in Medina.
-The Muslims were treated as being enemies for merely proclaiming that God is One, believing in the Message of Islam and expressing their conscience thereof.
+The Muslims were treated as enemies for merely proclaiming that God is One, believing in the Message of Islam, and expressing their conscience thereof.
 Therefore, this proves that the people who began war, were the polytheists from Quraish, not the Muslims.

 These authentic reports thoroughly debunk the baseless and fictitious claims made by some, that when Muhammad (p) moved to Medina, he just went on robbing and looting the Quraysh caravans.
-On the contrary, history is supreme witness that the hostilities were started by the Quraysh when they continuously persecuted the Muslims to the extent that they made them flee their birth-place to Medina.
+On the contrary, history is supreme witness that the hostilities were started by the Quraysh when they continuously persecuted the Muslims to the extent that they made them flee their birthplace to Medina.

-No sooner the Muslims fled the Meccan persecution to Medina, then the Meccans followed them there still to threaten and declare war against them.
+No sooner the Muslims fled the Meccan persecution to Medina, than the Meccans followed them there still to threaten and declare war against them.
 Hence, the Muslims, 1400 years ago, had no choice but to defend their community for survival.
 And this was the cause and the beginning of the hostilities